MORE WORK NEEDED ON THIS PAGE

 There are many reasons why the Equation of Time varies between one year and the next.
 The value of the Equation of Time is dominated by two variables - the Eccentricity & Obliquity of the Earth's orbit - (see section 'The Components of the Equation of Time').
+Over the very long term, the movement of perihelion around the ecliptic becomes important.
 Since we count our days from Jan 1st. we need to see ...

 (a) how our calendrical system interferes with the time from Jan 1st → Vernal equinox & Jan 1st → Perihelion.

 (b) the actual values of Eccentricity & Obliquity over time